-You probably hear these rising/screaming buildups in EDM music all the time.
-As a matter of fact, there are countless companies that are delivering top notch FX samples including these kind of buildup sounds for you to just drop into your track.
-However, sometimes they fit your track well and sometimes they really don’t.
+Even though many companies release top-notch FX samples with buildup sounds, sometimes they fit your track well and sometimes they really don’t.
 That is why we will show you how to make your own buildup from scratch that you can adjust to fit in every EDM track you make.

 Building Up The Excitement